St Helena Tunnel: Australia’s First Synthetic Fiber Reinforced Road Tunnel

 Adopting BarChip synthetic fiber reinforced shotcrete delivered numerous benefits to the T2E project;

 Barchip is incredibly proud to have supplied the first synthetic fiber reinforced shotcrete lining in a road tunnel in Australia.
-Since the completion of T2E BarChip fibers have also been used in Brisbane’s Legacy Way Tunnel and the North Strathfield Rail Underpass, demonstrating just how quickly tunnel designers are shifting towards a BarChip macro synthetic fiber reinforcement systems.
+St Helena was a major stepping stone to the Acceptance of BarChip in Australia, which has now been used in Sydney Metro, Melbourne Metro, Brisbane Metro, Forrestfield-Airport Link track slab, Brisbane’s Legacy Way Tunnel and the North Strathfield Rail Underpass.